ericposas/spidermap/README.md

 #### Design:

   - Throughout:
+    - Shrink down logo by 25%
+    - Use hi-res BG
     - Add AA fonts
     - Use AA grey on all fonts (that are black)
     - Change logo